 In last week’s blog we covered how to create custom policies that can be used to evaluate your container images as part of your CI/CD pipeline or at any time during their lifetime.
 We explained that you should always perform a CVE scan of your...read more

 Since we released Anchore’s open source project almost a year ago we’ve seen fast growing adoption by users who want to perform detailed inspection and analysis of their container images.
-By far the most common use case we see with our...read more
+By far the most common use case we see with our users is...read more

 At the heart of Anchore’s solution is the concept of users certifying container images based on rules that they define.
 In the past certifications for applications typically came from operating systems vendors who defined their own standards and worked with independent software vendors (ISVs) on certification programs to give a level of assurance to end users that the application was compatible with the underlying operating system.
 Other organizations have created standards and certification tests to cover various forms of compliance validation, especially in the government sector or regulated industries.read more

 At Anchore we spend a whole lot of time looking at container images to provide detailed analysis and certification.
-Most of the discussions we hear in the industry around image analysis focus on CVE scanning: how many CVEs are in an image,...read more
+Most of the discussions we hear in the industry around image analysis focus on CVE scanning: how many CVEs are in an image, what...read more

 Today we have released an update to our popular open source Jenkins plugin adding a number of powerful new features.